Who I Am?

 It is to protect them from personal criticism.
 Many musicians let it all hang out and care less about what people know or think they know.

-Staying true to your integrity in the music industry can be challenging, especially when you’re a new artist trying to make a name for yourself.
-Despite numerous voices claiming to know what’s best for your career, staying true to your vision is crucial.
+Maintaining your integrity in the music industry can be tough.
+Particularly when you’re a new artist trying to become established.
+And while there will be countless people who allegedly know what’s best for your career.
+It’s important to stick to your guns.

-As a result, many musicians perish because they need more knowledge—yes, about themselves.
-It is essential as a human being.
-A music artist must scrutinize their inner world precisely, where we are and where we want to go.
+As a result, many musicians perish because of a lack of knowledge.
+Yes, about themselves.
+It is important as a human being.
+But specifically, a music artist should always take the time to self-reflect.
+Where we are and where we want to go.

 Who is a Music Artist?